RobinBose774/Project-Exploratory-Data-Analysis-On-Superstore-Dataset/README.md

 Summarize the key findings and insights from the analysis.
 Provide actionable recommendations to improve sales, profitability, and customer satisfaction.
 Present the results in a clear and concise manner using visualizations and data-driven insights.

+### EDA:
+The EDA is done by using 3 analysis Univariate, Bivariate and Multivariate analysis.
+For the datavisualization following charts are used:

+Pie chart

+Barplot

+Countplot

+Heatmap

+Pairplot

+### Overall Conclusion
+Main reason which leads to loss is Discount.Some areas leads lo loss due to more discounts and some areas leads to less sales due to less discounts.
+It needs to be improved.
+It is better to give more discounts during festival seasons.
+So that more sales are made.
+Home office segment needs better improvement.
+Some cities have very less sales.
+It may be due to lack of awareness.
+So advertising in those cities will leads to sales.